 Chichén Itzá, isn’t just a UNESCO World Heritage Site – it was recently named one of the New Seven Wonders of the World, alongside such attractions as Machu Picchu, the Taj Majal and the Roman Colosseum.
 In other words, it’s a must-visit.
 Chichén Itzá was once the Mayan people’s cultural and economic capital, and as you explore you’ll feel deeply connected to this advanced civilization, via its towering pyramids, ornate temples and expansive ballcourts.
 Don’t miss the 80-foot-tall Pyramid of Kukulcan – also known as El Castillo (The Castle).
 Located nearby, Occidental Tucancún’s Chichén Itzá tour makes it easy to discover the site, offering comfortable transport, an expert bilingual guide, admission to the cenote and ruins, breakfast and buffet dinner, and drinks on the bus (beer, coffee and soft drinks).

-Not far from of Barceló Maya Grand Resort, discover the world-renowned Tulum Archaeological Site, which is one of the most-visited Mayan ruin in all of Mexico, attracting more than two million tourists in 2017.
+Not far from Barceló Maya Grand Resort and Allegro Playacar, discover the world-renowned Tulum Archaeological Site, which is one of the most-visited Mayan ruin in all of Mexico, attracting more than two million tourists in 2017.
 Built in the late 13th century, this ancient city overlooks the Caribbean Sea and was an important trading post for the peninsula.
 As you explore, you’ll find countless eye-popping sites, including ornate temples, towering step pyramids and the famous Castle, which served as a lighthouse in the pre-Columbian days.
 Despite its size, no more than 1,600 people lived in Tulum at a time – it’s believed to be more of a religious and ceremonial center than a place of residence.

 El Rey Archaeological Area